 All said and done, this dish takes under 20 minutes to prepare if you make the sauce while the pasta boils.
 You can see my process in the images below.

 Fun fact: you'll see in one of these images that I have a wooden spoon resting on top of the pot of boiling water.
 I recently learned that doing this helps prevent boil-over!
-(It doesn't actually completely STOP it, but it gives you time to turn the heat down before you have a gigantic mess on your hands.)

 The clams

-This recipe is not as gorgeous as the restaurant linguine with the clams in their shellsβthat's about three times as much work.
+This recipe is not as gorgeous as the restaurant linguine with the clams in their shells—that's about three times as much work.

 Plus, I have bad memories of the time when that one clam seemed a little bit off.
 If you've ever gotten a bit of bad shellfish, you KNOW what I mean.

 So, my preference is to stick to my pantry and pull out a can of baby clams in their juice.
+Note, don't drain the clams: you will use the juice in the sauce.

 Not as cheffy, I agree.
 But it's incredibly simple and lightning fast.

-Oil
+Olive Oil

-You'll notice that the sauce starts out with ¼ cup of olive oil.
-This is a lot more than I usually use, as I've steadily reduced the amount of oil I cook with over the last several years.
 But keep in mind that olive oil is high in healthy monounsaturated fats, which can help reduce the circulating levels of unhealthy cholesterol.

 In fact, Mediterranean diets, which, among other things, are high in monounsaturated fats, have been associated with lower cholesterol and improved cardiovascular health (chronicled here in the gory, science-y detail typical of peer-reviewed scientific journals).